Wadjemup Aboriginal Burial Ground

 A significant focus of the wider project is the acknowledgement and memorialisation of the Aboriginal Burial Ground.
 This part of the project has involved many contributors over many stages over many years.
 UDLA’s involvement commenced in early 2018.
 During that stage (referred to as Stage 2), the project team (which included Karen Jacobs, Gordon Cole, Grant Revell, Joshua Kalmund and UDLA) developed a stakeholder engagement strategy and conducted state-wide consultation, after which a preferred Concept Plan, accompanying report and design process were developed.

-The Wadjemup Aboriginal Burial Ground is identified as a 4-hectare wooded area to the north-west of the Quod, which was built by the labour of Aboriginal prisoners and served as a prison from 1864 to 1904.
+The Wadjemup Aboriginal Burial Ground is identified as a 4-hectare wooded area to the north-west of the Quod, which was built by the labour of Aboriginal prisoners and served as a prison for several decades.
+Almost 4,000 Aboriginal men and boys were incarcerated on Rottnest Island between 1838 and 1931.

 The concept principles for the tangible elements of the design include: